best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 #### Group imputation

 It might sometimes make sense to group records by their common features before imputing missing values with the mean or median value.
-For example, we might expect that cars in our dataset with the same make model would have more similar features (such as cylinder capacity) to one another than to other cars in the dataset.
-For this type of imputation, we cannot use the feature transformers and instead have to take the mean/median of the data ourselves once it has been grouped accordingly.
+For example, we might expect that cars in our dataset with the same make and model would have similar features, such as cylinder capacity.
+For group imputation we cannot use the feature transformers implemented above and instead have to take the mean/median of the data ourselves after grouping has been done..

-In the example below, we will use a window function to calculate the mean missing values for the data grouped by make and model.
+In the example below, we will use a window function to calculate mean values grouped on make and model.
+This will then be used to impute missing values in the overall dataframe.

 ````{tabs}
 ```{code-tab} py